gfish/sprinkle_dns/README.md

-  puts "bundle exec ruby ssl_certbot.rb COMMAND" puts puts "Commands:" puts "create - Request a new certificate from LetsEncrypt, should only be used on the first run, or if you have modified the domains." puts "renew  - Renew an already created certificate" end
+  puts "bundle exec ruby ssl_certbot.rb COMMAND" puts puts "Commands:" puts "create - Request a new certificate from LetsEncrypt, should only be used on the first run, or if you have modified the list of domains." puts "renew  - Renew an already created certificate" end
 ```

+You can update the variables in top of the script, and then you can run `bundle exec ruby ssl_certbot.rb create`, and everytime you need to renew the certificate you can run `bundle exec ruby ssl_certbot.rb renew`.

+You will need to run the `create` if your list of domains have changed.